-- 2.3.4 The emerging Spatial Strategy in the Local Plan sets out the key shapers for development to ensure development if focussed in the most suitable and sustainable locations in York whilst respecting the city's unique assets.
-The Site Selection Methodology uses the shapers set out in the emerging Spatial Strategy to assess potential site suitability.
-This methodology was also informed by work on the Sustainability Appraisal (SA), which sets an appraisal methodology to assess whether the Local Plan fits with sustainability aspirations both nationally and locally. - 2.3.5 Stage 1 was a desktop assessment using GIS based data to accurately determine the site's location relative to the criteria. - 2.3.6 All of the sites have been tested against the site selection methodology which is based on a 4 stage criteria based approach as follows:
+- to assess potential site suitability.
+This methodology was also informed by work on the Sustainability Appraisal (SA), which sets an appraisal methodology to assess whether the Local Plan fits with sustainability aspirations both nationally and locally. - 2.3.5 Stage 1 was a desktop assessment using GIS based data to accurately determine the site's location relative to the criteria. - 2.3.6 All of the sites have been tested against the site selection methodology which is designed around a 4 stage criteria based approach as follows:

-Criteria 1- 3: Environmental Assets
+Criteria 1-3: Environmental Assets